Brave Parenting Guide to TikTok

 Even with these very “social media” like features it is best to consider the app truly as entertainment only.

-Entertainment, as we know, is enjoyable but in some instances entertainment can also be addictive (for example, when carried around in your pocket and available in 15 second, bite-sized increments).
+Entertainment, as we know, is enjoyable but has become a source of addiction.
+(Bite-sized entertainment you carry in your pocket.)
 This is one of the greatest concerns we have with TikTok: the addictive nature.
+(See below for further expansion on this theme)

 #2 For You (#foryou) Page & Fame